gabeztaylor/gabeztaylor.github.io/docs/_posts/2021-08-29-You-cant-master-shit.md

 Understanding reactions and emotions is a practice for a later time.

 Observing your emotions and controlling your emotions are two entirely, but subtly different things.
-Everyone knows and wants to control their emotions. **That's the fucking problem.** Trying to control your emotions will only enrage the infuriated and dishearten the dejected.
+Everyone knows and wants to control their emotions. **That's the fucking problem.** Aiming to control emotions will only enrage the infuriated and dishearten the dejected.
 You can't control your emotions.
 Not how you think you can.
 You can only get better at **detatching** from your emotions.
 Mastering emotions is the wrong message.